zonika/oo-data-normalization-web-0715-public/README.md

 ---
   tags: todo, serialization, oop
   languages: ruby
+  resources:
 ---

 # Serialization

+## Objectives
-Implement a Song and Artist class to pass the specs in serialization_spec.
+Implement a Song and Artist class to pass the specs.

+## Resources